Surname Saturday: My Fünfstück ancestors of Hesse, Moers, Gleiszellen, and Klingenmünster, Germany. Migration to Denmark.

 I have a TON of paternal German ancestors from in and around Klingenmünster, Germany.
 There was lots of intermarriage among the same families, and thus I descend twice from several of the same couples.
-Many of the surnames are more common ones such as Weiss, Wendel, Fried, Hacker/Hecker, Bohrer, Ohl, Willem, etc. But there are some surnames that are less common such as Propheter, Weinmann, Sartor, Sambach, LeBeau, etc. Then there are the ones that are actually much rarer, such as Fünfstück.
+Many of the surnames are more common ones such as Weiss, Wendel, Fried, Hacker/Hecker, Bohrer, Willem, etc. But there are some surnames that are less common such as Propheter, Weinmann, Sartor, Sambach, LeBeau, etc. Then there are the ones that are actually much rarer, such as Fünfstück.

 How we get back to my Fünfstück ancestry is via my paternal fifth great-grandmother Maria Katharina Sambach.